Yaciukdh/JavaCode/Euler/prob298/readme.txt

-This should be a straight forward program for Java.
+This was a straight forward program for Java.

 Psuedocode for main: